 Fiddler Crabs fighting .
 They got crabs in Malaysia

-Ar-1460 FLAME STREAKED BOX CRAB, Calappa flammea, a large brightly colored
+Ar-1460 FLAME STREAKED BOX CRAB, Calappa flammea

-burrowing crab that draws water through its gills and is often seen spouting it out of its head like a fountain.
+A large, brightly colored burrowing crab that draws water through its gills and is often seen spouting it out of its head like a fountain.
 It uses its scissors-like claws like a can opener to rip open hermit crabs.

 An attractive red and white spotted crab that survives well in the aquarium.
 It will normally bury completely out of sight in sand or light gravel but when food is placed in the aquarium it erupts dramatically to seize it.
 To demonstrate their striking respiratory current, place them in a shallow dish with just enough water to cover their legs and they pump a geyser of water several inches high.
 Size: 3-6 cm.

 A beautiful iridescent purple and red swimming crab with delicate slender pincers.
 Very alert, graceful, responsive and compatible with most other forms.
 Size: 6-8 cm.

 A large, colorful crab that will savagely pinch a finger or tear a fish to shreds.
 The famous edible crab of the seafood industry, its bad disposition is redeemed by its delicious taste.
 Maintained in isolation from other specimens, their elaborate feeding behavior can be observed.
 They meticulously open juvenile oysters by expertly turning them and prying the hinges apart.
 Sometimes a blue crab can be observed delicately cleaning its own carapace.
 Blue crabs are used by physiologists to study vision and quick muscular responses.
 Size 12-14 cm.

 Sexed Dozen: $103.50

 Ar-1502 PURSE CRAB, Persephona mediterranea

 The name comes from its wide rounded apron.
 This is a peculiar species with a globular carapace, spidery chelipeds and mottled tan colors tinged with red.
 They survive well in captivity.
 Size 1-3 cm.

 A large species that is very useful for demonstrating sound in invertebrates.
 The crab stridulates when handled.
 Size 3-8 cm.

 This species is know for carrying half of a bivalve shell on it’s back as camouflage and protection.
 Interesting specimen for behavioral studies as well as form and function.

 A small brown crab that lives with oysters and hydroids.
 Size: Up to 2 cm.

-two huge grinding claws are used to crush oysters, one claw for crushing and the other claw for delicately picking out the meat.
+The largest of the xanthid (mud) crabs.
+Itstwo huge grinding claws are used to crush oysters, one claw for crushing and the other claw for delicately picking out the meat.
 Stone crab claws are an epicurean dish; and fishermen break off the huge claws and throw the crab back to regenerate new ones.
 It is perhaps the only living creature that you can eat partially while the rest of the animal is running around trying to survive.
 Lives on rocky bottoms, constructing burrows through limestone.
 Size: 10-12 cm.

-Summer Price (May 15-Oct 15): $16.50
+Summer Price (May 15-Oct 15): $23.50

 A semi-terrestrial grapsid crab that lives in salt marshes and in drift debris about the high tide mark.
 Aerates water in branchial cavity externally, forcing it through channels on the side of the carapace.
 Lives well in damp sand.
 Size: 2 cm.

-burrows on upper beaches above the high tide line and can run with the swiftness of a racehorse.
+Available April to October.
+They dwell inburrows on upper beaches above the high tide line and can run with the swiftness of a racehorse.
 It is a true amphibious crab, however, and enters the water to wet its gills.
 Size: 2-6 cm.